QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> help(nsg)

 This prints the docstring of the NoisySineGenerator class.
-It does also give a listing of all RPC methods, signals and class constants of the proxy instance as well.
+It also shows a listing of all RPC methods, signals and class constants of the proxy instance.

 As we can read in the help, our noisy sine generator ``nsg`` supports a bunch of methods, including the ``get_sample()`` method.
-We can retrieve that method's docstring as well by typing
+We can retrieve that method's docstring as well:

 >>> help(nsg.get_sample)